Churchill Downs: History

-On June 5, 1907, African-American jockey James Lee set a record that has never been beaten when he won the entire six-race card at Churchill Downs.

 In 1908, parimutuel betting machines were introduced as gambling began to be less controversial again, and the wagering portion of the track's business became more profitable.
 Since then Churchill has expanded beyond traditional horse racing and has moved into online betting, and racing machines.

 Churchill Downs was designated a National Historic Landmark in 1986.

-On Friday, June 19, 2009, Churchill Downs hosted its first-ever night race with an attendance of over 27,000.
+On Friday, June 19, 2009, Churchill Downs hosted its first-ever night race with an attendance of over 28,000.

 Churchill Downs ventured into the music business, organizing the inaugural HullabaLOU Music Festival, held on the weekend of July 23–25, 2010.
 The track had planned to make this an annual event to compete with other summer music festivals.
 HullabaLOU attracted 78,000 people but that fell short of the more than 100,000 expected by the company.
 The company attributed this to the brutal heat, but others cited high ticket prices in a poor economy.
 The entertainment division lost more than $5 million in its first year and was discontinued.

 The iconic Twin Spires atop the Grandstand at Churchill Downs, adorned with pink for the 2024 Kentucky Oaks.

 On Wednesday, June 22, 2011, an EF2 tornado hit the Louisville area, striking the stables and chapel at Churchill Downs, at EF1 intensity.
 Several stables were badly damaged, as was the chapel.
 Over 200 horses had to be evacuated from the damaged stables and be relocated to other stables that were not damaged by the tornado.
 The tornado did not cause any damage to the twin spires or the clubhouse.

 Thurby is a portmanteau for Thursday plus Derby, and this name for the Thursday racing in Derby week has been recognized by Churchill Downs since 2014.

-In June 2023, following the investigation by Kentucky Horse Racing Commission and Horseracing Integrity and Safety Authority over twelve horse fatalities since April 27, 2023, Churchill Downs transferred its spring-summer racing meet to Ellis Park Race Course in Henderson, Kentucky while it re-evaluated its safety measures.
+In June 2023, following the investigation by Kentucky Horse Racing Commission and Horseracing Integrity and Safety Authority over twelve horse fatalities since April 27, 2023, Churchill Downs transferred its spring-summer racing meet to Ellis Park Race Course in Henderson, Kentucky, while it re-evaluated its safety measures.

-Races were held at Churchill Downs in 2025.